Frequently asked questions

 Enrollment

-2. After being admitted, watch for a next steps email which contains links to begin steps 3 & 4.
+After being admitted, watch for a "Next Steps" email, which contains links to begin Steps 3 and 4.

-4. Make advising appointment with OSU's concurrent advisor.
-During this meeting you will go over course selection, the enrollment process and the Canvas platform for accessing course materials.
+Attend an advising appointment with OSU's concurrent advisor.
+During this meeting, you will review course selection, the enrollment process, and the Canvas platform for accessing course materials.

 Concurrent students may typically begin enrolling for an upcoming semester around the dates listed below.
 To maximize course options, we would recommend having applied and met with the concurrent advisor earlier rather than later as classes tend to close or fill up.